FantasyPros Accuracy Award

 What's Your 12-Team Half PPR Draft Strategy?

 Fantasy drafts are tough.
-Every pick comes with tons of variables whispering for your attention:
+Every pick comes with tons of variables vying for your attention:

 • Scoring rules